MattOwings/NASA-API/README.md

 # Hosted Link: https://mattowings.github.io/NASA-API/

 # NASA-API

-This Web Application uses the NASA API, Fetches JSON data through an HTTP Request, and displays the data on the front-end.
+The NASA Astronomy Picture of the Day fetched through the NASA API and displayed on this Web Application.

 # Technologies Used:
 - API Fetch